rails-id/guides/source/caching_with_rails.md

 * `:compress_threshold` - Defaults to 1kB.
 Cache entries larger than this threshold, specified in bytes, are compressed.

-* `:expires_in` - This option sets an expiration time in seconds for the cache entry, if the cache store supports it, when it will be automatically removed from the cache.
+* `:expires_in` - This option sets an expiration time in seconds for the cache entry when it will be automatically removed from the cache.

 * `:race_condition_ttl` - This option is used in conjunction with the `:expires_in` option.
 It will prevent race conditions when cache entries expire by preventing multiple processes from simultaneously regenerating the same entry (also known as the dog pile effect).
 This option sets the number of seconds that an expired entry can be reused while a new value is being regenerated.
 It's a good practice to set this value if you use the `:expires_in` option.